whz1gud/whz1gud/README.md

 - 👋 Hi, I’m @whz1gud
 - 👀 I’m interested in Coding and Sports!
-- 🌱 I’m currently learning C#, JavaScript and Web Development.
+- 🌱 I’m currently learning C#, Haskell, JavaScript and Web Development.
 - 📫 You can reach me via email: mielkus.vytautas@gmail.com
-- Open for any kind of suggestions :)
+- Open to any kind of suggestions 😊

 <!---
 whz1gud/whz1gud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.